R-modes as a New Probe of Dark Matter in Neutron Stars: Results

+This calculation shows that, in this scenario, the DM bulk viscosity will always be several orders of magnitude smaller than that of the one of nucleonic m-URCA for all temperatures.
+This is also evident from Fig.~\ref{fig:Strength}, where DM bulk viscosity (orange curve) is compared to that of nucleonic m-URCA BV (blue curve). \\

+{\it Scenario 2:} The other extreme case is the constant timescale scenario, which can be motivated by the analogy with the non-leptonic weak decay in NSs, $n \to p + K^-$, where $K^-$ is an s-wave condensate \cite{KaonBV}.
+The equilibration rate is given by

+Here indices 1, 2, and 3 refer to $n$, $\chi$ and $\phi$.
+The Pauli blocking factor $F = f_1(1-f_2) - f_2(1-f_1)$ considering both forward and reverse process, where $f_i = 1/(e^{(E_i-\mu_i)/T}+1)$. $|M|^2$ is the spin averaged matrix element squared for the process~\ref{eqn:darkdecay}.
+However this matrix element for the dark process is unknown.
+For instance, in case of a generic weak decay of the form $M = \Bar{u}(k_2)(A+B\gamma^5)u(k_1)$ \cite{KaonBV}, one cannot determine the equilibration rate as the coefficients $A$ and $B$ would be unknown.
+It may be noted that at the tree level, the matrix element adds no explicit temperature dependence ($A$ and $B$ are constants), but the main contribution comes from the phase space.
+For the weak process $n \to p + K^-$ , the rate was found to be independent of temperature \cite{KaonBV}.

+Therefore in this scenario, we consider a constant timescale for the neutron decay.
+We take the rate of neutron decay to DM to be 100 times smaller than the neutron decay rate calculated from the Standard Model~\cite{Fornal2019,Chang_2018}, irrespective of the temperature inside the NS:

-With this constant timescale assumption, we calculated that bulk viscosity for this decay channel, see the right panel of Fig.~\ref{fig:Strength}.
-One can see that this bulk viscosity dominates both other hadronic sources of viscosity : the shear viscosity from both $n-n$ and $e-e$ scattering and the m-URCA bulk viscosity over the temperature range of $\sim 10^7- 10^{10}$K.
+With this constant timescale assumption, we calculated that bulk viscosity for this decay channel, shown in Fig.~\ref{fig:Strength}.
+One can see that the bulk viscosity in this scenario (green curve) dominates over the m-URCA bulk viscosity for both nucleonic (blue curve) and dark (orange curve) sectors, in the temperature range of $\sim 10^8- 10^{10}$K. \\

+{\it Scenario 3}: In nucleonic matter, d-URCA is allowed only beyond a certain threshold condition satisfied for very massive NSs, and therefore m-URCA process is the dominant weak decay channel.
+In this scenario, we consider the case when the rate for the neutron decay via the dark channel is 1/100 times the rate of neutron decay via d-URCA process.
+Then one can write down the relaxation timescale as: